candostyavuz/chainedVampires/README.md

-Chain Bite is an NFT project which aims high returns and distribution of profits to it's owners.

 Chained Vampires are 7000 algorithmically generated NFTs, chained on Avalanche network.
 They have one purpose: hunting AVAX for their owners.
 How?
 1) 20% Minting Fee Reflections to all Vampire owners!